Juiceyyyy/joshua-portfolio/content/about/index.md

   - Sports
 ---

 Hey!
-I'm Joshua MenezeS, from Mumbai, also known as 'The City Of Dreams'.
+I'm Joshua Menezes, from Mumbai, also known as 'The City Of Dreams'.

 I am a curious, creative, and dedicated individual with strong moral values and ethics, excellent communication, team management, and leadership skills.